JimLynchCodes/n-letter-wordle-cli/README.md

 # N Letter Wordle Game
 A wordle clone, played in the command line, with words of any length.
-Also, it gives you the definition of the word when the game is over. 👍
+Also, this version gives you the definitions of the word when the game is over. 👌

 <br/>